 For signs of periodontal disease such as gingivitis and tartar or loose teeth.
 Check out the dental page for more information.

 Will assess for any muscle loss and a body condition score will be given for your pet’s weight.
+If your pet is overweight your vet may recommend a free nutrition consultation with Michelle.

 annually to further assess your pet’s health.